AndreRH/hangover/README.md

 run x86_64 and x86_32 Windows applications on aarch64 Wine.

 ### How it works
-Hangover uses various emulators as DLLs (pick one that suits your needs, e.g. works for you) to only emulate the application you want to run instead of emulating a complete Wine installation.
+Hangover uses emulator DLLs to emulate only the application you want to run, rather than an entire Wine installation.
+It does not require 32-bit Unix libraries, and you can also run applications natively without emulation (like ARM64 7-Zip on ARM64).

 As soon as the application does a Windows/Wine system call, say NtUserCreateWindowEx, it's executed outside the emulator (read non-emulated, fast, native).
 Even better, everything Unix related is never emulated.